 As the new Dean of Graduate Studies, I am familiarizing myself with this impressive campus and all it has to offer, and at every turn, I am excited by what I see.
 The breadth and depth of our graduate programs, as well as the complexity of the problems tackled by our students through both research and the arts, is truly remarkable.
 My goal is to spread the word about our academic excellence and student successes and inform the community about the graduate education opportunities available in their own backyard.
 This newsletter is a step in that direction.

 The Graduate Studies Newsletter will be published in spring and fall quarters.
 Our focus is on sharing the achievements of our graduate students, as well as activities and events relevant to our graduate programs.
 This is a collaborative effort: I encourage all of you to share your suggestions, announcements, and short articles about your student successes and programs offered by your department.
 Please help spread the news about our excellent programs and students!
 In this issue, we get to know graduate student Jinwoong Lee, alumnus Eyad Alfattal, and celebrate our CSUSB research competition winners.
 The events we cover include Pass the Torch, Meeting of the Minds, and the Principal Investigator Reception - which, started our new tradition.
 I hope you enjoy our first issue and share it with others in the community.
 Happy reading!
-Dorota Huizinga

-CONTENTS Grad Students Shine at Meeting of the 10 Message from the Dean 02 Minds Symposium GSAC Encourages Grad 03 Principal Investigators Reception 11 Student Engagement 12 Student Spotlight The Wellness Connection 04 CSUSB Research Competition Winners 13 CSUSB Career Center Offers 05 Tools of the (Interview) Trade Top 10 Schools 14 Pass the Torch 06 Alumni Spotlight 15 MPH Research Symposium 08 Important Dates and Deadlines 16 Students Gain Great Insight at the 09 Strategic Employability in English Event
+Dorota Huizinga CONTENTS Message from the Dean 02 Grad Students Shine at Meeting of the Minds Symposium 10 GSAC Encourages Grad Student Engagement 03 Principal Investigators Reception 11 The Wellness Connection 04 Student Spotlight 12 CSUSB Research Competition Winners 13 CSUSB Career Center Offers Tools of the (Interview) Trade 05 Top 10 Schools 14 Pass the Torch 06 Alumni Spotlight 15 MPH Research Symposium 08 Important Dates and Deadlines 16 Students Gain Great Insight at the Strategic Employability in English Event 09 GSAC Encourages Grad Student Engagement The Graduate Student Advisory Committee (GSAC) was created to foster support and interaction among CSU, San Bernardino graduate students.

-Graduate Studies | Spring 2018

-GSAC Encourages Grad Student Engagement

-The Graduate Student Advisory Committee (GSAC) was created to foster support and interaction among CSU, San Bernardino graduate students.
 GSAC provides a platform for graduate students to address their needs and discuss ways to promote an active graduate student community.
 Various hot topics include parking services, library resources, and making campus resources more accessible by advocating for extended hours.
 The committee is open to any suggestions to enhance the graduate student experience.
 GSAC members work together as a group to problem-solve and create resolutions.
 GSAC is comprised of student representatives from each college, as well as several special advisors.
 Meetings take place once a month; the time varies to accommodate various graduate program class schedules.
 Membership to GSAC is open to all part-time, full-time, and continuously enrolled CSUSB graduate students.
 Membership terms will begin in fall quarter and continue during the academic year.
 While membership spots are limited, GSAC meetings are open to the public and they strongly encourage non-members to attend the meetings to voice any concerns.

-For more information on GSAC, please contact Yomara Donis at ASI: (909) 537-5932.
+For more information on GSAC, please contact Yomara Donis at ASI: 909-537-5932.

+Heather Carrasco, Committee Chair - Photo by Peter Acosta/CSUSB